Hey Kids (Start Here)

 “Me?” the other man said.
 “No.” He looked pointedly at Rush.

-“Cast aspersions all fucking day, if you’d like,” Rush said unconcernedly.
-“But until you cease to need me for this wee cryptographic problem you seem to be having, you can damn well give me what I require.”
+“Cast aspersions all fuckin’ day, if y’like,” Rush said.
+“But until you cease to need me for this wee cryptographic problem you’re having, you can fuckin’ well give me what I require.”

-“You don’t get to ask for people,” the other man hissed.
+“You don’t get to ask for people,” David hissed.

 “I don’t recall asking,” Rush said.

-“Write down the name and dosage of the meds that you take.”
-The dark haired man snapped his fingers in Rush’s direction without looking, and the mathematician produced a pen and small notebook.
+“Write down the name and dose of the medications you take.”
+David snapped his fingers in Rush’s direction, and the mathematician produced a pen and small notebook.

-Volker wrote down the name of his medication with a shaking hand.
+Volker wrote down the name and dose of his medication with a shaking hand.

-“And when you abduct people,” the other man said, managing to maintain a veneer of composure, “and when you go on missions that are supposed to take ten minutes and actually take almost an hour with no good explanation of exactly what you’re doing,” the other man broke off, adjusting his weight slightly as Rush made a sudden, heroic attempt to wrest out of his hold, “that reopens the door for negotiation.”
+“And when you abduct people,” David said with a veneer of composure, “when you go on missions that are supposed to take ten minutes and actually take almost an hour with no god damned explanation of what you’re doing—” he tightened his grip as Rush made a sudden, heroic attempt to wrench free, “—that reopens the door for negotiation.”

 “This is not a ‘negotiation’.”

-“Thanks for noticing,” the leather clad man whispered.
-“Now.
-If you want to survive this, hold still and don’t talk.”
+“Thanks for noticing.”
+David smiled tightly.
+“Now, if you’d like to survive this, hold still and don’t talk.”

-“Try to cut it out of your goddamned neck, next time, why don’t you?” the other man hissed at Rush, giving the mathematician an unnecessary shake before backing off and turning to face Volker.
+“Try and cut it out of your goddamned neck, next time, why don’t you?”
+David gave the mathematician a gratuitous shake before backing off and turning to Volker.
 He unlocked the cuffs.

 Volker glared at him, rubbing his wrists.